 Founded in 2008, Théâtre du Rêve Expérimental has become a leading force of Chinese experimental theatre.
 It is dedicated to refresh the stagnant theatre scene in Beijing.
 While the Chinese theatre has rapidly become shallow and conservative, the group of artists intends to develop experimental theatre in several different directions, such as political, physical, documentary, multi-media, and cross-cultural theatre.

-His productions include: The Warfare of Landmine 2.0, winning 2013 Festival/Tokyo Award; Lu Xun, noted by The Beijing News as The Best Chinese Production of Year 2016; Thunderstorm 2.0, noted by The Beijing News as one of The Best Ten Little Theater Works in China, 1982-2012.
+His productions include: The Warfare of Landmine 2.0, winning Festival/Tokyo Award; Lu Xun, noted by The Beijing News as The Best Chinese Performance of the Year; Teahouse 2.0, winning One Drama Award as The Best Little Theater Performance of the Year.

 With his unique touch, Wang has also translated and directed Chinese premieres of Heiner Müller’s Hamletmachine, Peter Handke’s Self-accusation, Sarah Kane’s Crave, Nick Payne’s Constellations, Eve Ensler’s The Vagina Monologues, and Woody Allen’s Central Park West.